-The YwRobot Power Supply Module can plug onto one end of the solderless breadboard to provide 3.3V or 5V to your circuits.
-The YwRobot Power Supply Module can be powered by a 9V battery using the supplied 9V battery clip with barrel connector.
-Be sure that the power button is switched on.
-Here is a lot more info on the YwRobot.
+The Breadboard Power Supply Module plugs onto one end of the solderless breadboard to provide 3.3V or 5V to your circuits.
+The Power Supply Module can be powered using a micro USB cable connected any typical 5V source such as a wall outlet adapter, a USB power band, or even a computer.

 For now, set both of the 3.3V/5V jumpers to 5V since we will be working with 5V Direct Current (DC).
 Wikipedia can tell us more about Direct Current.

 Step 4: A Simple Breadboard Circuit